marshallhouston/quantified-self/README.md

 ## Getting Started

-To run Quantified Self on your local machine, simply clone this repository by entering into your terminal:
+To run Quantified Self on your local machine, clone this repository:

 `$ git clone git@github.com:<YOUR_GITHUB_USERNAME>/quantified-self.git`

 Run `$ npm install` to install all the required packages.

 To interact with the application locally, run `$ npm start` and visit `localhost:8080/webpack-dev-server/`

+## Backend API
+The source code for the backend application is located at https://github.com/marshallhouston/quantified-self-express.

 ## Built With